seamapi/docs/docs/api-clients/client-sessions/README.md

 # Client Sessions

-If you want to restrict your users' access to their own devices, use Client Sessions.
+If you want to restrict your users' access to their own devices, use client sessions.

 The `client_session` object represents a client session.